-The dividend declared for the first quarter represented a 13% increase over the declaration of the same period last year.
-Strong earnings for the first quarter exceeded the prior quarter and first quarter last year.
+The dividend declared for the second quarter represented a 12% increase over the declaration of the same period last year and a 12.5% increase over 2017 on a year-to-date declaration basis.
+Strong earnings for the second quarter exceeded the prior quarter and second quarter last year.
 The focus remains on loan and deposit growth for 2018 along with a widening of our footprint from the additional offices.
 As mentioned previously, improved profitability through long term sustainable growth is the overall goal of the organization.